 A beautiful Italian-American girl from Long Island met a nice Jewish boy from Brooklyn and fell in love.
-With each other - they were both already in love with pizza.
+With each other – they both had pizza passion and were already in love with pizza.
 He loved the little neighborhood pizza places in and around New York City.
-She favored her grandmother's homemade pies.
+She favored her grandmother’s homemade pies.

-Lillian d'Eustachio married Cary Steiner and now, thirty years later, we're sharing our passion with you.
-The places we like to go (and some we won't be going back to), stories - our own and others (everyone's got a story about the greatest pie on earth - maybe you'll tell us yours), and the adventure we're about to embark on: making and baking our own.
+Lillian d’Eustachio married Cary Steiner and now, many years later, we’re still together sharing our passion with you.
+The places we like to go (and some we won’t be going back to), stories – our own and others (everyone’s got a story about the greatest pie on earth – maybe you’ll tell us yours), and the adventure we’re on: making and baking our own.

 My mom put this hot, colorful triangle in front of me.
 I was hungry, but she made me wait for it to cool (my second slice taught me about pizza burn).
 She helped me fold it, and I am just not a good enough writer to describe the incredible combination of taste and texture, the crackly crust of the bottom, the tomato sauce tang, the mouthfeel of the mozzarella… if you’ve had pizza in Brooklyn, you know.
 And you remember.

 My first date with Lillian?
 Chinese food.
 But pizza has always been a part of our life and our romance.

 Lillian: Everything about pizza for me was love at first sight… and first taste!
 Spending the whole day with Grandma Antoinette when she was in “pizza mode” was one of the high points of my childhood.

 She was an excellent cook, originally from Naples, but I’ll tell you more about her and her incredible recipes down the road.